Clue (musical): Act II

 Mr. Boddy miraculously revives to introduce a new character, a hard-nosed, attractive Detective.
 As she searches the mansion for clues, the suspects nervously speculate "She Hasn't Got a Clue".

-She returns with six possible weapons – a wrench, candlestick, pipe, knife, revolver and rope – found in six rooms: the lounge, kitchen, ballroom, conservatory, billiard room, and study.
+She returns with six possible weapons – a wrench, candlestick, lead pipe, knife, revolver and rope – found in six rooms: the lounge, kitchen, ballroom, conservatory, billiard room, and study.
 All of these have the suspects' fingerprints on them, which were made between 9:00 PM and midnight, the latter of which is the time of Boddy's murder.
 After the suspects tell her how they used the "Everyday Devices", the Detective questions Prof. Plum, who tries to seduce her ("Seduction Deduction").
 After his attempts fail, she in turn interrogates Col Mustard, Mr. Green, Miss Scarlet, Mrs. Peacock, and Mrs. White, as each speculates that she is a "Foul-Weather Friend".

 As the Detective prepares to make her accusation, the Suspects cry "Don't Blame Me" and panic at "The Final Clue".
 She reveals the random killer, location, and weapon as per the three cards drawn earlier, and the killer confesses.
 Then, it is revealed that the previously stated murderer was only an accomplice, and that the true murderer is Professor Plum.
 He is then revealed to be a disguised "dorky school teacher", as the true Plum is disguised as a piano player in the orchestra.

 The suspects ponder life beyond the mansion, but are compelled by Mr. Boddy to repeat their fate and continue playing "The Game".